ericburger/crossbardocs/pages/docs/administration/auth/Authorization.md

 *Static Authorization* is a simple, yet flexible permissions scheme which can be setup via the Crossbar.io configuration.

-*Dynamic Authorization* allows to hook up arbitrary, custom authorization code which is then called by Crossbar.io to determine client permissions.
+*Dynamic Authorization* enables the addition of custom authorization code which is called by Crossbar.io to determine client permissions.

-The idea is to have the majority of scenarios covered using *Static Authorization*, and handle special requirements and scenarios using *Dynamic Authorization*.
+The idea is to have the majority of scenarios covered using *Static Authorization* and to handle special requirements and scenarios using *Dynamic Authorization*.

 > Note: WAMP uses URIs to identify topics and registrations, with some [specific rules regarding formatting](URI Format).